Skip to main content

 • optimization

-The game's optimization has received overwhelmingly negative feedback, with many players reporting significant performance issues, including frequent frame drops and bugs, even on high-end systems.
-While some users noted slight improvements over its predecessor, the overall consensus is that the game is poorly optimized, leading to a frustrating experience marred by clunky controls and graphical stuttering.
+Overall, the game's optimization has received significant criticism, with many players reporting severe performance issues, including frequent frame drops and bugs, even on high-end systems.
+While some users noted slight improvements over its predecessor, the consensus is that the game feels rushed and poorly optimized, leading to a frustrating experience.
+Despite a few positive remarks about achieving smooth gameplay under specific conditions, the majority of reviews highlight the game's lack of polish and optimization as major drawbacks.

 • “This game is better optimized than its predecessor and best of all, there's many ways to dispatch your potential target.”